Machine learning tools comparison (2024): TensorFlow vs. PyTorch vs. Scikit-learn & More

 Pricing

 Scikit-learn is open-source and free to use.
 The cost of running Scikit-learn models depends on the infrastructure you choose.
-You can use your own hardware or leverage cloud-based services like Google Cloud Platform (GCP), Amazon Web Services (AWS), or Microsoft Azure.
+You can use your own hardware or cloud-based services like Google Cloud Platform (GCP), Amazon Web Services (AWS), or Microsoft Azure.
 Given its relatively low computational demands compared to deep learning frameworks, running Scikit-learn models is typically much more cost-effective.

 - Google Cloud AI Platform: Offers various pricing options, including pay-as-you-go and custom pricing.
 Check GCP pricing.